huijing/huijing.github.io/_posts/2016-11-07-chinese-web-typography.md

 <h2 id="research-triggered-brain-dump">Research-triggered brain dump <small><a href="#chinese-fonts-offline-and-online">(skip to next section)</a></small></h2>

 As mentioned, I seem to be awfully fond of going down rabbit holes and often barely 20% of what I read and discover end up in the article.
 What started out as a brief foray into the history of Chinese writing ended up becoming a deep dive into how the world ended up the way it is.
 There are a lot of ideas that popped into my head during this process and I'm just going to dump them here.
-Feel free to skip forward (but <span class="emoji">&#x1F618;</span> if you read through).
+Feel free to skip forward (but <span class="emoji" role="img" tabindex="0" aria-label="face blowing a kiss">&#x1F618;</span> if you read through).

 ### Do you AU?